holu123gg/autocutter/README.md

 # autocutter
-■automaticlly ■  cut  the   best  parts of music
+■automatically ■  cut  the   best  parts of music